tryonlinux/kanban-board-sn/README.md

 # kanban-board-sn

-A simple Kanban style board editor for Standard Notes
+A simple Kanban style board editor for Standard Notes.

+See project board for current todo items.

 ## Development